ronnyerrmann/cycle_logging/MySQL_scheduler.md

         IF NEW.CulmSeconds IS NULL THEN
             SET NEW.CulmSeconds = (SELECT SUM(DaySeconds) FROM fahrrad_rides WHERE Date <= NEW.Date) + NEW.DaySeconds;
         END IF;
+        SET NEW.wasupdated = 1;
     END$$

+CREATE TRIGGER before_fahrrad_rides_modification
+    BEFORE UPDATE
+    ON fahrrad_rides FOR EACH ROW
+    BEGIN
+        SET NEW.DayKMH = NEW.DayKM/NEW.DaySeconds*3600;
+        SET NEW.TotalKMH =  NEW.TotalKM/NEW.TotalSeconds*3600;
+        -- the next line won't update all future
+        SET NEW.CulmKM = (SELECT SUM(DayKM) FROM fahrrad_rides WHERE Date <= NEW.Date) + NEW.DayKM;
+        SET NEW.CulmSeconds = (SELECT SUM(DaySeconds) FROM fahrrad_rides WHERE Date <= NEW.Date) + NEW.DaySeconds;
+        SET NEW.wasupdated = 1;
+    END$$

 DELIMITER ;
 ```
+Some things to note:
+- if the date was given wrongly, after modifying it the summaries below will still contain the wrong data (a fix could be to also have an `to_update` column, which is set by the above triggers)
+- if data is deleted, the same problem will occur
+- the solution would be to set a modification bit in the summary tables for the old and new date

 Create Summarised data:
 ```